levand/immuconf/README.md

 (immuconf.config/get my-cfg :database :uri)
 ```

-The only differences betwen `immuconf.config/get` and
+The only differences between `immuconf.config/get` and
 `clojure.core/get` are that the Immuconf version takes varargs instead
-of a sequence of keys and that that, if the key is missing, it will
+of a sequence of keys and that, if the key is missing, it will
 throw an info-bearing exception explaining what key was expected but
-not found, instead of just returning `nil` (which virtually ensures a
+not found instead of just returning `nil` (which virtually ensures a
 `NullPointerExcption` somewhere downstream).

 ## Logging